Frequently asked questions

 - a review of the chapter headings and some of the chapters of the thesis

 - a full copy-edit of one or two chapters

-- a meeting with the candidate to go through their major writing problems and provide guidance on how to fix them, with notes provided
+- a meeting with you to go through any major writing problems and provide guidance on how to fix them, with notes provided

-- a style sheet for the candidate to follow when preparing the thesis for submission
+- a style sheet for you to follow when preparing the thesis for submission.

-This package is more affordable than editing of the complete thesis, and the process is more educational for the candidate, who will learn how to address any grammar and stylistic problems in the future.
+This package is more affordable than editing of the complete thesis, and the process is more educational for you, as it will help you address any grammar and stylistic problems in the future.

 I’ve been told by a publisher that my book ‘needs editing’.
 Can you edit it so that it will be accepted for publication?

 We can improve the structure, prose style and presentation of a manuscript, but we cannot guarantee that this will address all the reasons for rejection by a publisher.
 We do not assess manuscripts or act as an author’s agent with publishers.